-When you send your teen off to college, you aren’t just sending them off to get a degree.
+When you send your teen or young adult off to college, you aren’t just sending them off to get a degree.
 You are also sending them off to learn more about adulthood and self-management.
-This is especially true if you have a teen with asthma.
+This is especially true if you have a child with asthma.

 The Asthma and Allergy Foundation of America (AAFA) has created a series of videos for teens with asthma who will be starting college or are in their first year.
+These videos are also great refreshers for students who are returning for their spring semester.
 Each animated video is short and easy to understand.

 Top 10 Things Teens Forget When They Move to College – Asthma Edition

-This video highlights some quick tips teens might not think about when going to college.
-It includes reminders about reducing dorm room allergens, working with roommates and taking care of their health.
+This video highlights some quick tips teens and young adults might not think about when going to college.
+It includes reminders about reducing dorm room allergens, working with roommates, and taking care of their health.

 What to Do If You Get Sick at College – Asthma Edition

-This video offers advice on what your teen should do if they get sick.
-It gives tips on self-care, following an Asthma Action Plan and keeping others around them healthy.
+This video offers advice on what your college student should do if they get sick.
+It gives tips on self-care, following an Asthma Action Plan, and keeping others around them healthy.

 Health Insurance Terms College Students May Not Know – Asthma Edition

-Even adults can get confused about health care terms.
+Health care terms can be confusing.
 This video defines basic health care terms everyone should know.
-This can help your teen better communicate with you and their doctor’s office when they receive care.
+This can help your student better communicate with you and their doctor’s office when they receive care.

 The development of these videos was supported by an educational grant from Sanofi Genzyme and Regeneron.